-- lymphedema (build up of lymph fluid in the tissues of your affected arm)
+- build up of lymph fluid in the tissues of your affected arm (lymphedema)

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-- Keep ARIMIDEX (anastrozole) and all medicines out of the reach of children.
+Keep ARIMIDEX and all medicines out of the reach of children.

-Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
-Do not take ARIMIDEX (anastrozole) for a condition for which it was not prescribed.
-Do not give ARIMIDEX (anastrozole) to other people, even if they have the same symptoms you have.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Do not take ARIMIDEX for a condition for which it was not prescribed.
+Do not give ARIMIDEX to other people, even if they have the same symptoms that you have.
 It may harm them.

 What are the ingredients in ARIMIDEX?